Learning Objectives Self-Check

 The charts below provide rather dramatic evidence of how important non-renewable energy is to the U.S. Both charts are from the EIA's Annual Energy Outlook (AEO) series, which are published on a yearly basis (though not always on time, considering that in mid-2018, the 2018 AEO had not been released).

 The first chart is from the 2015 version of the AEO.
-Though a bit outdated, I put it here because the chart style (distinct color-coding and percentages) makes it very easy to see the dominance of non-renewable energy sources.
+Though a bit outdated, I put it here because the chart style makes it very easy to see the dominance of non-renewable energy sources.
 The second chart is from the most recent report, but is not quite as easy to interpret.
 Another nice feature of these charts is that they include both historical use and projected future use.
-Any way you slice it, the charts make clear that non-renewable energy - particularly fossil fuels - have played, and will continue to play a dominant role in society.
+Any way you slice it, the charts make clear that non-renewable energy - particularly fossil fuels - have played and will continue to play a dominant role in society.
 At this point, our society simply cannot function at its current capacity without them.

 Another aspect worth noting is that aside from recessions (e.g. early 1980's and 2007-8), energy use continues to increase over time.
 Despite consistent increases in energy efficiency, the U.S. can't seem to level off, nevermind reduce overall consumption.
 This is also something that will have to be addressed if we are going to have a sustainable energy future.

 Non-renewable energy is extremely useful - it has played an essential role in human society developing to the point that it has.
 It is energy dense, generally easy to transport and control, and is used for a variety of purposes.
 Non-renewable energy will continue to play a starring role, for at least the short term future.
 I enjoy the freedom of the open road in my car.
 I like to have a house in which I have some control over the temperature and humidity.
 I like to buy new things from time to time.
 I enjoy the occasional air travel.
 I eat food that was shipped from countries on the other side of the world.
 If we are all to enjoy such things (and more) in the way society and our economy is currently structured, we need access at least to fossil fuels.
 But given our understanding of the nature of sustainability and non-renewable energy, this cannot go on forever.
+In fact, it will probably need to change dramatically within the next 10-15 years.

 If nothing else, since non-renewable energy is finite, we will reach limits at some point in the future - exactly when is open to debate.
 But even before that eventuality, it is becoming apparent that the results of unsustainable energy (and resource) use is making it difficult for current generations to meet their needs, nevermind future generations.
 The topics in the next lessons illustrate some of the reasons that scientists and others are worried about the sustainability of our society, some of which are directly related to energy, others not.